WFP-VAM/modape/docs/modis_executables.md

 In case of smooth HDF5 files, the grid containing the V-curve optimized S values for each pixel can be exported by passing the `--sgrid` flag.
 In this case any input dates won't have an effect (there's only one S-grid).

-By default, all outputs are warped to `EPSG:4326`.
+If outputs in the MODIS Sinusoidal projection are warped by default to `EPSG:4326`.
 For warping to a different spatial reference, specify a `GDAL` readable reference to `--target-srs`.

+!!!
+Note
+    Only tiled MODIS products are in Sinusoidal projection.
+The global 5km products are already in `EPSG:4326` and don't need to be warped.

 By default, all exported GeoTIFFs get compressed using `LZW` with predictor 2 (using the creation options `["COMPRESS=LZW", "PREDICTOR=2"]`).
 To specify different `GDAL` creation options, a space separated list in form of `KEY=VALUE` can be passed to `--co`.

+!!!
+Tip
+    To further improve the compression and reduce file size, the data can be rounded to a significant integer.
+E.g. a NDVI value of `3141` can be rounded to `3100` by passing `2` to `--round-int`.

+!!!
+Tip
     For further customization of the exported GeoTIFFs, additional GDAL options can be supplied to `--gdal-kwarg` in the same format.

-To further improve the compression, the data can be rounded to a significant integer.
-E.g. a NDVI value of `3141` can be rounded to `3100` by passing `2` to `--round-int`.

 The file naming for exported GeoTIFFs is detailed in the [main documentation](../#exported-geotiffs).
 A custom region code can be specified using `--region`.
 When exporting dekad / pentad data, `--force-doy` can be used to force a `YYYYjDDD` timestamp instead of the dekad / pentad format.

+!!!
+Note
-<br>_Note: please read the section in the main documentation carefully to avoid confusion with indentical named GeoTIFFs._
+    Note: please read the section in the main documentation carefully to avoid confusion with identical named GeoTIFFs.

 By default existing GeoTIFFs won't be overwritten.
 This can be forced with passwing the `--overwrite` flag.